Quick question to refresh our minds: who was Prophet Muhammad ?

 “Whoever revives my Sunnah then he has loved me.
 And whoever loved me, he shall be with me in Paradise.”
 [Tirmidhi]

-In this article, we will discuss 12 sunnahs of the Prophet that we must aim to revive, In sha Allah, in hopes of increasing our productivity, and seeking the company of the beloved Prophet in the Hereafter.
+In this article, we will discuss 12 sunnahs of the Prophet that we must aim to revive, In sha Allah, in the hope of increasing our productivity, and seeking the company of our beloved Prophet in the Hereafter.

 1. Sleeping and waking up early